Economies of Scale

 When Size Matters

-Economies of scale is an economics term that describes a competitive advantage that large entities have over smaller entities.
-It means that the larger the business, non-profit or government, the lower its costs.
-For example, the cost of producing one unit is less when many units are produced at once.
+Economies of scale is the competitive advantage that large entities have over smaller ones.
+The larger the business, non-profit, or government, the lower its per-unit costs.
+It can spread fixed costs, like administration, over more units of production.

 Types of Economies of Scale

 There are two main types of economies of scale: internal and external.
-Internal economies are, as the name implies, internal to the company itself and controllable by management.
-External economies are supported by external factors.
+Internal economies are controllable by management because they are internal to the company.
+External economies depend upon external factors.
 These factors include the industry, geographic location, or government.

 Internal Economies of Scale

-Internal economies result from the sheer size of the company, no matter what industry it's in or market it sells to.
+Internal economies are a result of the sheer size of the company.
+It doesn't matter what industry it's in or market it sells to.
 For example, large companies have the ability to buy in bulk.
 This lowers the cost per unit of the materials they need to make their products.
 They can use the savings to increase profits.
 Or, they can pass the savings to consumers and compete on price.
 There are five main types of internal economies of scale.

-- Technical economies of scale result from efficiencies in the production process itself.
-Research shows that manufacturing costs can fall 70-90 percent every time the business doubles its output.
-Larger companies can take advantage of more efficient equipment.
-An example is sophisticated data mining software that allows the firm to target its customers more effectively.
-Large shipping companies can cut costs by using super-tankers, such as the post-Panamax ships that carry as many as 16 trains.
+For example, data mining software allows the firm to target profitable market niches.
+Large shipping companies cut costs by using super-tankers.
+They can use post-Panamax ships that carry as many as 16 trains.
 Finally, large companies achieve technical economies of scale because they learn by doing.
 They’re far ahead of their smaller competition on the learning curve.

-- Monopsony power is when a company buys so much of a product that it can negotiate a lower price than its smaller competitors.
-For example, Wal-Mart can have lower prices because its huge buying power gives it monopsony economies of scale.
+Monopsony power is when a company buys so much of a product that it can reduce its per unit costs.
+For example, Wal-Mart's "everyday low prices" are due to its huge buying power.

-- Financial economies of scale means the company has cheaper access to capital.
+Financial economies of scale means the company has cheaper access to capital.
 A larger company can get funded from the stock market with an initial public offering.
-Big firms have higher credit ratings, meaning they get lower interest rates on their bonds.
+Big firms have higher credit ratings.
+As a result, they benefit from lower interest rates on their bonds.

 External Economies of Scale

-A company has external economies of scale if it receives preferential treatment from the government or other external sources simply because of its size.
-For example, most states will lower taxes to attract large companies since they will provide jobs for their residents.
-A large real estate developer can often convince a city to build roads and other infrastructure.
-This saves the developer from paying those costs.
+A company has external economies of scale if its size creates preferential treatment.
+That's most often occurs with governments.
+For example, a state often reduces taxes to attract the companies that provide the most jobs.
+Big real estate developers convince cities to build roads to support their buildings.
+This saves the developers from paying those costs.
 Large companies can also take advantage of joint research with universities.
 This lowers research expenses for these companies.

-Small companies just don't have the leverage to take advantage of external economies of scale.
-But, they can band together and take advantage of geographic economies of scale by clustering similar businesses in a small area.
-For example, artist lofts, galleries, and restaurants in a downtown art district benefit from being near each other.
+Small companies don't have the leverage to benefit from external economies of scale.
+But they can band together.
+They can cluster similar businesses in a small area.
+That allows them to take advantage of geographic economies of scale .
+For example, artist lofts, galleries, and restaurants benefit by being together in a downtown art district.

 Diseconomies of Scale

-Sometimes a company can grow so large chasing economies of scale that size becomes a disadvantage.
+Sometimes a company chases economies of scale so much that it becomes too large.
 This is called a diseconomy of scale.
 For example, it might take longer to make decisions, making the company less flexible.
 Miscommunication could occur, especially if the company becomes global.
 Acquiring new companies could result in a clash of corporate cultures.
 This will slow progress if they don't learn to manage cultural diversity.

-Think of economies of scale like being able to buy in bulk if you have a larger family.
+You don't have to be a corporation to benefit from economies of scale.
+Think of it like being able to buy in bulk if you have a larger family.
 Each box of detergent costs less per wash because you can buy it in bulk.
-The manufacturer saves on packaging and distribution, so it passes the savings onto you.
+The manufacturer saves on packaging and distribution.
+It then passes the savings onto you.
 Bulk is also cheaper for you because you make fewer trips to the store.

 Economies of Scale Versus Economies of Scope

-Economies of scope occur when a company branches out into multiple product lines.
-When companies broaden their scope, they benefit by combining complementary business functions, product lines, or manufacturing processes.
 For example, most newspapers diversified into similar product lines, such as magazines and online news.
-This expansion of product lines diversified their revenue from declining newspaper sales.
-They achieved some economies of scope by taking advantage of their advertising sales teams, who could sell advertising in all three product lines.
+This diversified their revenue away from declining newspaper sales.
+Their advertising sales teams could sell ads in all three product lines.

 It's easy to confuse economies of scale with economies of scope, because they are both found in larger companies.
 Just remember that economies of scale apply to one product line.
 Economies of scope refer to combining efficiencies from many product lines.